Mobile Forest School

 A Mobile Forest School for Indigenous Youth in the Philippines

-The initiative to start up a Mobile Forest School is undertaken in collaboration with the more than 20,000 Negrito indigenous people in the Philippines.
-The Negritos have a hunter-gatherer background and represent this nation’s most ancient civilization, going back at least 45,000 years in time.
+The initiative to start up a Mobile Forest School (MFS) is undertaken in collaboration with the more than 20,000 Negrito indigenous people in the Philippines.
+The Negritos have a hunter-gatherer background and represent this nation’s most ancient civilization, going back more than 50.000 years in time.
 They are unsurpassed in forest-based skills and knowledge, possessing an exceptionally strong orientation to the forest environment in which they live.
+The MFS pilot sessions were ready to start in mid-2020, but due to the COVID-19 pandemic and related travel restrictions, these had to be rescheduled and will hopefully start in the second half of 2022.

 Responding to the Impact of Environmental and Cultural Change